 One pot of clear coat paint

-Before You Buy Paint: I highly recommend you use a paint made for customizing Warhammer (a super geeky table game) figures.
+Before You Buy Paint: I highly recommend you use a paint made for customizing Warhammer figures.
 The brand I used is called Citadel.
-You can get it (or a similar brand) at many comic book and game stores.
-Call and ask if they have Warhammer paint before you go to visit) or through Amazon (affiliate link)
+You can get it (or a similar brand) at many comic book and game stores (call and ask if they have Warhammer paint before you go to visit) or through Amazon (affiliate link)